 WHAT TO EXPECT FROM COUNSELLING

-For younger clients these often include an element of play, art and creativity to encourage, challenge and promote healthy behaviours.
-These sessions are age-appropriate, person-centred and tailored according to each child’s needs.
-Topics frequently explored include: anxiety, bullying, confidence, depression, family breakdown, phobias and self-esteem.
+For younger clients, sessions may include an element of play, art and creativity to encourage, challenge and promote healthy behaviours.
+Sessions for children and young people are age-appropriate and tailored according to each child’s needs.
+Topics frequently explored include: anxiety, bereavement bullying, confidence, depression, family breakdown, phobias and self-esteem.

 CONFIDENTIALITY AND RECORD KEEPING

-An essential feature of counselling is that the information disclosed is treated confidentiality in order to support clients to open up and share feelings without fear of blame or that their concerns will be discussed elsewhere.
+An essential feature of counselling is that the information disclosed is treated confidentially in order to support clients to open up and share feelings without fear of blame or that their concerns will be discussed elsewhere.
 This confidentiality agreement includes not discussing the work with parents or carers, unless the young person requests or gives consent for this.
 I acknowledge that this isn’t an easy situation for parents, and it is quite natural for you to feel anxious about what may be being said in the sessions.
-There are limitations to confidentiality which will be discussed with you in the initial appointment.
+I will seek to reassure and guide you through this process.